 A diagnosis of primary craniosynostosis is made based upon identification of characteristic symptoms, a detailed patient history, and a thorough clinical evaluation that includes careful assessment of the shape of the skull.
 A variety of specialized tests include specialized imaging techniques.
-Such imaging techniques may include computerized tomography (CT) scanning and magnetic resonance imaging (MRI).
+Such imaging techniques may include computerized tomography (CT) scanning and magnetic resonance imaging (MRI), although a head CT is best for evaluating suture / bone involvement.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
 Routine skull x-rays have been discontinued as a routine diagnostic tool in the setting of craniosynostosis due to the lack of sensitivity and frequent inaccuracy.

 In some cases, a diagnosis of primary craniosynostosis may be made before birth (prenatally) by ultrasound examination.
 During an ultrasound, reflected sound waves create an image of the developing fetus.
 An increasing number of children are also being diagnosed via prenatal MRI.